 Where HandBrake falls short:

 It doesn't do timeline editing.
 You can't join multiple clips, add text overlays, or insert music tracks.
-HandBrake is a conversion tool first and foremost.
+HandBrake is a conversion and compression tool first and foremost.
 If you need full editing capabilities, look at DaVinci Resolve or Filmora instead.

 DaVinci Resolve — Professional Quality, Free